If you develop and deploy apps on CentOS 7 servers, you might have heard the term Docker mentioned a lot these days.

 Developers prefer containers because they combine all resources in a single environment, including the OS and required libraries.
 As a result, the application can be deployed and executed without worrying about dependencies and similar issues.
 Containerized applications are especially popular in cloud and hybrid environments where developers and sysadmins need a way to work around code dependencies and OS-level services.

 While developers can bundle everything from the OS kernel and all required libraries in a single deployment package, Docker greatly simplifies and speeds up the process.
+You can install docker on Ubuntu, Linux, CentOS, and many more open-source operating systems.
 Containerized applications come with all the benefits of virtual machines without the performance overheads of higher resource consumption.
+If you are still unsure contact us now; our brilliant dedicated server engineers can assist you.

 Benefits of Using Docker Containers